You can also download our demands as PDF.

 Further recommendations for implementation

-In particular, the detailed document “Recommendations for Action in Food Waste Prevention – Developed by the EU Platform on Food Losses and Food Waste” of 12 December 2019 should be noted.
+In particular, the detailed document “Recommendations for Action in Food Waste Prevention – Developed by the EU Platform on Food Losses and Food Waste” of 12 December 2019 should be mentioned.